pinecone-io/go-pinecone/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What motivated you to submit this feature request?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of why you are requesting this feature - e.g. "Being able to do x would allow me to..."

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.